rafaelxky/SmartServiceHub/README.md

 {"username": "name", "email": "mail@mail.com", "password": "password123"}
 ```
 - /users/{id} GET <- gets a public user by id
-- /users GET <- requires admin loggin, gets a list of all users
+- /users GET <- requires admin login, gets a list of all users
-- /users/{id} PUT <- updates a user by id, requires you to be logged in as the user you are trying to update, syntax is similar to POST
+- /users/{id} PUT <- updates a user by id, requires you to be loged in as the user you are trying to update, syntax is similar to POST
-- /users DELETE <- deletes a user by id, requires you to be logged in as the user you are trying to delete
+- /users DELETE <- deletes a user by id, requires you to be loged in as the user you are trying to delete
 - /users/unique?limit=int&offset=int GET <- gets unique public users based on a limit and offset

 ## App Services Endpoints
-- /services POST <- creates a post, must be logged in.
+- /services POST <- creates a post, must be loged in.
 Post are created like
 ```JSON
 {"title": "title", "content": "Stuffs"}
 ```
 - /services GET <- gets a list of all services
 - /services/{id} GET <- gets a service by id
 - /services/limit/{limit} GET <- gets a list of services of size {limit}
-- /services/{id} PUT <- updates a service by id, must be logged in as the user who created the post
+- /services/{id} PUT <- updates a service by id, must be loged in as the user who created the post
-- /services/{id} DELETE <- deletes a service by id, must be logged in as the user who created the service
+- /services/{id} DELETE <- deletes a service by id, must be loged in as the user who created the service
 - /services/unique?limiy=int&offset=int GET <- gets a unique public list of services based on limit and offset

 ## Comments Endpoints
-- /comments POST <- creates a comment for a post, must be logged in.
+- /comments POST <- creates a comment for a post, must be loged in.
 Comments are creted like
 ```JSON
 {"content": "content", "postId": "postId"}
 ```
 - /comments/{id} GET <- gets a comment by id
-- /comments/{put} PUT <- updates a comment by id, must be logged in as the user who created it
+- /comments/{put} PUT <- updates a comment by id, must be loged in as the user who created it
-- /comments/{id} DELETE <- deletes a comment by id, must be logged in as the user who created it
+- /comments/{id} DELETE <- deletes a comment by id, must be loged in as the user who created it
 - /comments/post/{post_id} GET <- gets all comments from a post with the specific id
 - /comments/unique?limit=int&offset=int&post_id=int GET <- gets unique comments from a post based on a limit and offset

 ## Nginx
-- Nginx will route backend request from /api endpoint (ex: http://8081/api/home -> http://8080/home)
+- Nginx will route backend request from /api endpoint (ex: http://localhost:8081/api/home -> http://localhost:8080/home)
-- The frontend uses the base url (ex: http://8081/index.html -> http://8082/index.html)
+- The frontend uses the base url (ex: http://localhost:8081/index.html -> http://localhost:8082/index.html)

 # Roles
 - Users can have 3 roles currently, USER, ADMIN, MODERATOR wich can be found at the roles enum in the backend